 Why Choose Us?

-- Putnam Hospital Center offers private rooms with specialized bariatric equipment to ensure your comfort during your stay.
+- Putnam Hospital offers private rooms with specialized bariatric equipment to ensure your comfort during your stay.

 - Bariatric, or weight loss, surgery has been shown to reduce complications associated with obesity.
 These include high cholesterol, high blood pressure, diabetes and sleep apnea.

 You may qualify for weight loss surgery if:

 - You have previously tried other methods without success.

 - You have a body mass index (BMI) of 40 or higher OR a body mass index (BMI) of 35, accompanied by other serious health issues related to obesity, such as diabetes, sleep apnea or hypertension.